 - Involve them in routine exercise and activities.

-- Remain clam and avoid exciting the patient.
+- Remain calm and avoid exciting the patient.

-- Try distraction techniques such as heading to park or going for a walk.
+- Try distraction techniques such as heading to the park or going for a walk.

-Eating right and staying fit is an important aspect.
-Eating healthy food, regular physical activities can help the older people live an active and fuller life.
+Eating right and staying fit is an important aspects.
+Eating healthy food, and regular physical activities help older people live an active and fuller life.
 Proper diet and healthy life go hand in hand, especially for adults surfacing in the age of 65 years.
 Below are the simple dietary guidelines to take care of the senior citizen living with you.

-- Balancing the food intakes with exercise- active attitude seek a proper portion of healthy food.
-If the member is less active than keep the meal size small including lots of vegetables, fruit and salad.
+- Balancing the food intake with exercise- an active attitude seeks a proper portion of healthy food.
+If the member is less active then keep the meal size small including lots of vegetables, fruit and salad.

 - Inclusive of carbohydrate food at each meal including fiber options.

-- Consume nutrition packed meal; serving five fruits & vegetables each day.
+- Consume a nutrition-packed meal; serving five fruits & vegetables each day.

 - Offer low-fat dairy foods (yoghurt, milk or cheese).
-Dairy food with Vitamin D and calcium are even better.
+Dairy food with Vitamin D and calcium is even better.

 - Consumption of protein-rich food helps to build new cells.
-Salmon, trouts, fish, tuna are packed with Omega-3, while beans, eggs and nuts boost the protein in diet.
+Salmon, trout, fish, and tuna are packed with Omega-3, while beans, eggs and nuts boost the protein in the diet.